Honda Civic Insurance Rates

 You can even start comparing Honda Civic auto insurance quotes from multiple companies by entering your ZIP code into our free tool.

-Estimated insurance prices for a Honda Civic are $1,512 every 12 months for full coverage insurance.
-Comprehensive insurance costs on average $256 each year, collision costs $626, and liability insurance is estimated at $450.
-A liability-only policy costs approximately $518 a year, with high-risk insurance costing $3,316 or more.
-Teens pay the most at $5,808 a year or more.
+Estimated insurance rates for a Honda Civic are $1,512 a year for full coverage insurance.
+Comprehensive costs approximately $256, collision insurance costs $626, and liability costs $450.
+Liability-only insurance costs as little as $518 a year, and high-risk driver insurance costs around $3,316.
+Teens pay the most at up to $5,808 a year.

 Average premium for full coverage: $1,512